Associate Teaching Professor

 BES 330 Limnology

-My research interests are focused on developing records of recent and long-term changes in the environment, especially in aquatic systems, arising from shifts in climate and land-use.
+My research interests are two-fold.
+One focus is on developing records of recent and long-term changes in the environment, especially in aquatic systems, arising from shifts in climate and land-use.
 Using biological and geochemical archives in lake sediment cores, I develop reconstructions of paleo-ecological changes.
 These reconstructions can be used to answer a variety of questions about natural variability in ecological systems, changes in these systems after anthropogenic disturbances, and the efficacy of restoration efforts.
+I'm also interested in learning more about human interactions with lake systems - how we use and relate to water and developing outreach strategies to engage with safe use and management of freshwater.